IWFF Youth Matinee Program

 Registration for this year’s program is NOW OPEN to teachers and faculty.
 Registration closes April 1st.
 Sign up early to reserve your desired screenings.
 You may access the link for registration here.

 Screenings are held at the University Theater on the University of Montana campus in Missoula OR at your school community space.

 If your group is in need of assistance with transportation costs, a limited number of scholarships are available.
 Final decisions will be based on need.
 To be considered, please apply by answering the relevant questions on the main application (see below).
 Applicants will be notified of scholarship decisions on a rolling basis but no later than March 1st.

 Film selections are currently being reviewed.
 A screening schedule will be sent to registered teachers at the end of February and will be available online.
 IWFF selections go through a rigorous juried process.
 IWFF Youth Matinee screenings are always age-appropriate, dynamic, accurate and exceptionally well-told stories.

 Are you interested in attending the youth matinees but travel costs might be getting in the way?

 Please take a look at our scholarship application.
 By filling out this form the IWFF team will have a better idea of how we can financially support you and your students attending our program at the UC Theater.

-Transportation support is generously provided by First Security Bank and the Missoula Optimist Club.
+Transportation support is generously provided by local sponsors.